stevespages/codenotes/simpleemailservice.rst

 https://docs.aws.amazon.com/ses/latest/dg/send-email-concepts-credentials.html

+These consist of a username and password.
+In my case the username was a 20 char alphanumeric (letters all uppercase) string and the password was a 47 char alphanumeric (letters upper and lower case) string.
+The same credentials can be used for any verified domain.

 You need SMTP credentials for sending an email using the Amazon SMTP interface.
 SES SMTP credentials are a type of IAM credential.
 The credentials used are unique to each AWS Region.
 An IAM user can create SES SMTP credentials if the IAM user's policy gives them permissions to access the following actions:

 - iam:ListUsers